Home » Oahu » Oahu on a Budget: Top 10 Cheap Things to do on Oahu for $10 or Under!

 If you are looking for a scheduled hula dance for free, the Kuhio Beach Torchlighting and Hula Show has scheduled occurrences 3 times a week.

-There are also awesome free hula shows at the Royal Hawaiian Center and Ala Moana Center throughout the week.
+There are also awesome free hula shows at the Royal Hawaiian Center and Ala Moana Shopping Center in throughout the week.

 Otherwise, keep your ears open as you stroll along Waikiki Beach each evening.
 There’s bound to be a free show at one of the many hotels along the beachfront!